Youth Fitness

 Strong Kids / Home School Fitness

 Utilizing our Home School curriculum, we’re teaching kids the value of strength training, healthy eating habits, positive mindset, goal setting and much more.
 Each class has a 5 minute “huddle” to discuss the daily lesson followed by an age appropriate workout that is both challenging and fun.
-Our goal is to keep kids active, teach them how to lift properly and instill some healthy habits in them that will last them last a lifetime!
+Our goal is to keep kids active, teach them how to lift properly and instill some healthy habits in them that will last a lifetime!

 “Dan delivers appropriate exercise and nutrition in a way that is conducive to children.
 Each year parents tell me the little bits of knowledge that their kids picked up from the demo.
 Any school would benefit from this, I know I am happy that my children have this opportunity.”